nhanvn1111/aspire/README.md

         - testRequiredFieldsForRegistration: required field when register
         - testSuccessfulRegistration: test register success
         - testSuccessfulLogin: login success
+        - testIndexLoan: admin will login and get list Loan
+        - testCreateLoan: admin will login and create new Loan
+        - testIndexRepaymentsFail: create new user, create Loan and repayment fail in validate case.

     - With this structure, I have write with Service container, Dependency injection to prepare write advance mock data to test.
 I will complete in nexttime.